 Level 3 - Inputs that are unobservable and significant to the overall fair value measurement.
 The degree of judgment exercised by us in determining fair value is greatest for fair value measurements categorized in Level 3.

-The fair values of plan assets by major asset category at December 31, 2009 are as follows:
+The fair values of plan assets by major asset category at December 31, 2012 and 2011, respectively, are as follows: